VinCam01/ML_Project_775831/README.md

 #### 2.2.4 - Support Vector Machine
 Proceed our exploration implementing a Support Vector Machine.
 The support vector machine (SVM) is an extension of the support vector classifier that results from enlarging the feature space in a specific way, using kernels.
 They allow to enlarge feature space in order to accommodate a non-linear boundary between the classes[^4].
 In linear classification, SVM map input vector to a higher dimensional space where a maximal separating hyperplane is constructed.
 Two parallel hyperplanes are constructed on each side of the hyperplane that separate the data.
 The separating hyperplane is the hyperplane that maximize the distance between the two parallel hyperplanes.
 An assumption is made that the larger the margin or distance between these parallel hyperplanes the better the generalization error of the classifier will be.
-In the case we of nonlinear dividing line, rather than fitting nonlinear curves to the data, SVM handles this by using a kernel function to map the data into a different space where a hyperplane can be used to do the separation[^5].
+In the case of nonlinear dividing line, rather than fitting nonlinear curves to the data, SVM handles this by using a kernel function to map the data into a different space where a hyperplane can be used to do the separation[^5].

-The implementation of this model took a long time, so carrying out hyperparameters tuning would have been computationally extremely time-consuming and inefficient since, as we shall see in the results section, the metrics are very good anyway.
+Since the implementation of this model took a considerable time, carrying out hyperparameters tuning would have been computationally extremely time-consuming and inefficient since, as is clear in the results section, the metrics are very good anyway.

 [^4]:James, Gareth, et al. An introduction to statistical learning.
 Vol. 112.
 New York: springer, 2013.
 [^5]:Bhavsar, Himani, and Mahesh H. Panchal.
 "A review on support vector machine for data classification."
 International Journal of Advanced Research in Computer Engineering & Technology (IJARCET) 1.10 (2012): 185-189.

 #### 2.2.5 - K-Nearest Neighbors
-Then we performed a KNN model.
+Then a KNN model was performed.
 Nearest neighbors classification, also known KNN, is based on the idea that the nearest patterns to a target pattern $x$ , for which we seek the label, deliver useful label information.
 KNN assigns the class label of the majority of the K-nearest patterns in data space.
 For this sake, we have to be able to define a similarity measure in data space.
-In ℝ, it is reasonable to employ the Euclidean distance.
+In the set of real numbers ℝ, it is reasonable to employ the Euclidean distance.
 The choice of $K$ defines the locality of KNN.
-For $K = 1$, little neighbor- hoods arise in regions, where patterns from different classes are scattered.
+For $K = 1$, little neighborhoods arise in regions, where patterns from different classes are scattered.
 For larger neighborhood sizes, e.g. $K = 20$, patterns with labels in the minority are ignored[^6].

 **Hyperparameters**:
 - 'n_neighbors': 14 -> number of neighbors considered during classification